GMItaliano/GMItaliano/README.md

 ## 🔧 About Me

-- 🎓 MSc student in Electrical Engineering, specializing in Embedded Systems, Control, and Automation at UMinho
+- 🎓 MSc student in Electrical Engineering, specializing in Embedded Systems, Control, Automation and Robotics at UMinho
 - 📊 Working on a thesis focused on **Machine Learning Performance Prediction on Mixed Criticality Systems **

 ## 📈 GitHub Stats